scalawithcats/scala-with-cats/src/raw/type-classes/anatomy.md

 Interface methods can be defined in *interface objects* or *interface syntax*.
 Implicit classes are the most common way of implementing syntax.

-In the next section we will take a first look at Scalaz.
-We will examine the standard code layout Scalaz uses to organize its type classes, and see how to choose type classes, instances, and syntax for use in our code.
+In the next section we will take a first look at Cats.
+We will examine the standard code layout Cats uses to organize its type classes, and see how to choose type classes, instances, and syntax for use in our code.